jdoleary/Spellmasons/docs/TasksCurrent.md

 Validating 1.13
 - Refactor recalcPositionForCards and syncInventory.
 Needs commenting and they probably overlap responsibilities
-- You can go negative when queuing but then can't click to cast, bad ux
 ---
 - If you press "Escape" during View.Disconnect is messes up the flow and even if you connect again successfully you can't get back in because it only shows the quit button
 - Vivid Empress — 03/25/2023 11:24 PM